 When a married couple files for divorce in Florida, there will be an “equitable distribution” or the division of marital assets and liabilities.
 See Florida divorce law 61.075.
 Usually, the court will divide marital assets and liabilities 50/50 unless there are factors that would make an equal split inequitable.
 Usually, the first step is to determine if the asset or debt is marital or separate property.
 Only marital property/ debt is subject to equitable distribution by a court.

 Divorce can be a stressful and frightening time; it is the end of a marriage.
 There is a lot at stake in the outcome and especially for high asset divorce cases.
 There are unique challenges to a divorce when the parties involved have a substantial net worth.
 In cases such as these, it is crucial to hire an attorney who knows the law and can understand complex financial investments.
 Additionally, you will want an attorney who has a good reputation with expert witnesses to be used in your case.
 Typical witnesses include forensic accountants, auditors, appraisers, and social investigators.
-If you need assistance with a divorce, call Florida Law Advisers to speak with a high asset divorce attorney in Tampa.
+If you need assistance with a divorce, call Florida Law Advisers, P.A., to speak with a high asset divorce attorney in Tampa.

 Will I Lose My Assets in The Divorce?

 Generally, the first step is to classify each asset and debt as either marital or separate property.
 Only marital property/ debt is subject to equitable distribution; separate property will remain the property of the spouse who owns it.
 Usually, this is a straightforward process; however, it can be very complex in high asset divorces.
 Therefore, it is crucial to hire an attorney who is well versed in high asset divorces and can aggressively represent your interests.